About the Founder

 That vision became Calculate.co.nz.
 A single, purpose-built platform that transformed scattered resources into a unified experience.
 Instead of dozens of separate calculators living on separate domains, users could now find everything in one place: mortgages, tax, KiwiSaver, lending, budgeting, investment, and more.
 All free.
 All designed for the New Zealand market.
 All held to a standard where accuracy is not negotiable.
 One site to bookmark.
 One place to trust.

-Calculate.co.nz now houses over 203 free calculators and over 129 financial literacy guides, covering everything from PAYE and GST through to mortgage comparisons, KiwiSaver projections, retirement planning, student loans, and investment analysis.
+Calculate.co.nz now houses more than 1,604 free calculators and over 278 financial literacy guides, covering everything from PAYE and GST through to mortgage comparisons, KiwiSaver projections, retirement planning, student loans, and investment analysis.
 Every tool is designed with two principles: simplicity and accuracy.
-People trust this site with their biggest financial decisions.
-That trust is earned through accuracy, every single time, on every single calculator.

 The site is also part of a broader family of resources.
-In 2023, I launched Realtor.co.nz with what is now a dedicated team.
-Realtor.co.nz is New Zealand's leading property transaction literacy website.
-Whether you are buying, selling, or building property in New Zealand, we have your back with a heap of resources and insights built just for you.
+In 2023, I launched Realtor.co.nz with what is now a dedicated team of fifteen.
+Realtor.co.nz is a New Zealand property transaction literacy website.
+Whether you are buying, selling, or building property in New Zealand, it breaks the complicated parts of the property process down into manageable steps.
 My own experience building a home in Canterbury fed directly into the platform's Builder Guide, ensuring it contained real, practical, firsthand knowledge rather than generic advice.

 Everything on this site is free, and it will stay that way.
 The commitment I made fifteen years ago, that access to clear financial knowledge should never depend on what someone can afford, is the same commitment that guides every new calculator, every new guide, and every update published here today.